feitgemel/Best-image-classification-models/EfficientNet-image-Classification/README.md

 <br/>

+You can find the link for the [tutorial](https://eranfeit.net/how-to-classify-images-using-efficientnet-b0/) here.
-You can find the link for the [tutorial](https://youtu.be/lomMTiG9UZ4) here.
+You can find the link for the [Tutorial tutorial](https://youtu.be/lomMTiG9UZ4) here.

 You can find more cool Python projects and tutorials in this [playlist](https://www.youtube.com/playlist?list=PLdkryDe59y4aCcCN4ioFpdLVAGZ_dFeFr)